OmkarPathak/pygorithm/docs/Minumum spanning tree.rst

 =======================

-Given a weighted connected graph (a graph with weights on the edges), the minimum spanning tree is a spanning tree that minimize the weights of the edges.
+Given a weighted connected undirected graph (weighted = graph with weights on the edges), the minimum spanning tree is a spanning tree that minimize the weights of the edges.